 Lisa Doggett, MD, MPH is a family physician and author of a new memoir, White Spots and Black Holes: A Doctor's Story of Medicine, Motherhood, and Multiple Sclerosis (available Aug.
 15, 2023, HCI Books).
-A seventh-generation Texan, Lisa grew up in Austin, where she developed a strong commitment to public service under the influence of her father, a U.S. Congressman, and her mother, a nationally known advocate for children and families.
+A seventh-generation Texan, Lisa grew up in Austin, where she developed a strong commitment to public service under the influence of her father, U.S. Congressman Lloyd Doggett, and her mother, Libby Doggett, a nationally known advocate for children and families.
 She attended Amherst College, Baylor College of Medicine, and the University of Texas School of Public Health.
 She completed her residency in family medicine at the University of Cincinnati.

 Returning to Austin in 2002 with her pediatrician husband, Lisa practiced medicine for several years at People's Community Clinic.
 Then, at the age of thirty-four, with virtually no administrative experience, she leaped at the opportunity to direct a new clinic for Central Texas residents without insurance.